ZachKLYeh/Annotation_Viewer/README.md

 * Press D for next image

-* Press F to crop an image

-* Press V to uncrop an image
+* Press ctrl + mouse scroll to zoom in/zoom out

 * Press C to select/unselect an image